HuguesTHOMAS/KPConv/doc/scene_segmentation_guide.md

 ### Data

-Semantic3D dataset can be found <a href="http://www.semantic3d.net/">here</a>.

-The training script will automatically download and precompute this dataset in a folder called `Data/Semantic3D`.
+Semantic3D dataset can be found <a href="http://www.semantic3d.net/view_dbase.php?chl=2">here</a>.
+Download and unzip every point cloud as ascii files and place them in a folder called `Data/Semantic3D/original_data`.
+You also have to download and unzip the groundthruth labels as ascii files in the same folder

 ### Training